norbertK/taskmarks/README.md

-## notice
+## Intro

-- this is a fork from Klein Norbert's Taskmarks (Little helper for teams to navigate through files. https://github.com/norbertK/taskmarks)
+- This is a fork from Klein Norbert's Taskmarks (Little helper for teams to navigate through files. https://github.com/norbertK/taskmarks)

-All Credit for original work to Klein Norbert.

 # Taskmarks